 The heartbreaking reality of this disease has inspired us to persevere in our effort for more than 20 years.
 Since 1997, the Foundation has committed nearly $77 million to the cause, increasing the profile of eliminating avoidable blindness and encouraging other donors to join in the fight.
 For every dollar that the Foundation has put towards this portfolio, a partner organization has provided an additional dollar and a half to fund the initiative, multiplying our investment.
 Additionally, we have been major supporters of critical programs such as The Carter Center’s Trachoma Control Program and the International Trachoma Initiative.
 Through collaborations like Trachoma Free Africa, the Foundation has leveraged the expertise and funding of institutions such as the Queen Elizabeth Diamond Jubilee Trust, US Agency for International Development, the UK Department for International Development, Lions Club International Foundation, and others.

 The impact of the Foundation’s leadership can be seen in this fight as we are moving the needle closer to global elimination.
 Of the countries where we have funded programs, Ghana, Morocco and most recently Cambodia have already reached their elimination goals.
-Three more countries, Mali, Niger, and Tanzania, are expected to achieve their goals by 2020.
-At celebrations in October for World Sight Day in Mali and Niger, the national eye health programs of both countries kicked off their next – and hopefully final – phase in this effort with partner organizations The Carter Center, Helen Keller International and Sightsavers.
+Three more countries, Mali, Niger and Tanzania, are on track to achieve their goals.
+At celebrations for World Sight Day in Mali and Niger, the national eye health programs of both countries will kick off the next phase in this effort with partner organizations The Carter Center, Helen Keller International and Sightsavers.
 The remarkable progress achieved by these programs, and the role that the Foundation’s funding has had to take these programs to scale, has been a critical factor in attracting and retaining new donors for the global fight to eliminate trachoma.
 It has shown that the fight against trachoma could actually be winnable.